The Roth IRA: What It Is and How It Works

 A Roth IRA is a type of retirement plan and investment account that allows you to withdraw money tax-free from your retirement account under certain conditions.
 However, unlike a traditional IRA, the Roth IRA account does not give you tax-free contributions on the front end.
 You reap the tax benefits at retirement age instead.

 In this article, we will explain further what a Roth IRA is, how it works and how you benefit from contributing to one.
 By the end of this article, you will know how these accounts can help you with your retirement planning.

 What Is a Roth IRA?

 A Roth IRA is an investment account that you can use to help prepare your finances for retirement.
-IRA stands for “Individual Retirement Account” – which is exactly what this investment vehicle is.
+IRA stands for “Individual Retirement Account.”
+And this is exactly what this investment vehicle is.

-This type of account was created in 1997 by the Taxpayer Relief Act of 1997, whose chief sponsor was the account’s namesake, Senator William Roth.
-It was designed to help provide tax relief in retirement planning to people who stand to benefit.
+This type of account was created in 1997 by the Taxpayer Relief Act of 1997.
+The chief sponsor was the account’s namesake, Senator William Roth.
+Its goal is to help provide tax relief in retirement planning to people who stand to benefit.

-Like a traditional IRA, you can make a number of annual contributions to these accounts each year up to a certain limit set annually by the IRS.
+Like a traditional IRA, you can make a number of annual contributions to these accounts each year.
+You can contribute up to a certain limit set annually by the IRS.
 However, in this case, the contributions are not tax-deductible.
 This means there’s no immediate tax benefit to gain.

-Instead, the benefit comes later on when you are ready to take your withdrawals during retirement.
+Instead, the benefit comes later on.
+They come when you are ready to take your withdrawals during retirement.
 Generally, when you withdraw your contributions and investment gains, they will be tax-free.